 Note: 4 year olds in primary school reception classes are NOT eligible for DAF funding.

-Settings with eligible DAF 3 & 4 year old are entitled to receive a one-off payment of £615 per financial year.
+Settings with eligible DAF 3 & 4 year old are entitled to receive a one-off payment of £615.
 DAF is not calculated on an hourly rate it is an additional entitlement.

 Early years providers are responsible for identifying eligible children.
 Providers are encouraged to speak to parents in order to find out who is eligible for DAF.